Tim EimanKey Account Manager

 I spent 22 ½ years at the Coca-Cola company before early retiring.

-5 months of retirement was enough, so I joined the AHA in El Paso, TX.
+5 months of retirement was enough, so I joined the American Heart Association in El Paso, TX.
 And shortly after coming here I realized that this was not just a job but personal to me.
 I have had 5 heart attacks and had 8 Stents until I finally had to have bypass surgery and 3 of the stents were actually bypassed.

-I started my career at the AHA as a YMD in El Paso and after a year transferred to Austin (my home town) and worked another year as the YMD for the Austin Territory.
+I started my career at the American Heart Association as a YMD in El Paso and after a year transferred to Austin (my home town) and worked another year as the YMD for the Austin Territory.
 I also spent 5 years as the Youth Market Manager and now I am supporting the Heart Walks.

-I have now been with the AHA for 17 years and still believe and support the mission.
+I have now been with the American Heart Association for 17 years and still believe and support the mission.

 I am now 71 years old and don’t have any plans of retiring anytime soon.

 Discover Veteran Resources